beginners corner

 Achieving The Highest Covered Call Writing Returns Using The Blackjack Analogy

-Covered call writers and all investors using stock options strategies have one thing in common: we all want to achieve the highest possible returns within the framework of our own personal risk tolerance.
-The focus of this site and The Blue Collar Investor is to provide the education and to share ideas that will help […]
+Covered call writers and all investors using stock options strategies have one thing in common: we all want to achieve the highest possible returns within the framework of our own […]

 18 Comments Continue Reading →